 If available, scores can be viewed on his work pages and on our OnDemand page.
 Materials will become available once readied for performance — please continue to check our site for updates.
 In the event performance material is unavailable, a license to prepare an arrangement may be obtained by contacting the Copyright Department of our US office.
+To create a transcription or arrangement, please complete this form to request a license.
 For inquiries related to other licensing requests, please see our licensing page.
 For general inquires, contact firstname.lastname@example.org

-Despite his prominence in the artistic and musical community in New York, Eastman died homeless and alone in a Buffalo, NY hospital, his death unreported until eight months later, in a Village Voice obituary by Kyle Gann.
-He left behind few scores and recordings, and his music lay dormant for decades until a three-CD set of his compositions was issued in 2005 by New World Records.
-In the years since, there has been a steady increase in attention paid to his music and life, punctuated by newly found recordings and manuscripts, the publication of Gay Guerrilla, a comprehensive volume of biographical essays and analysis, worldwide performances and new arrangements of his surviving works, and newfound interest from choreographers, scholars, educators, and journalists.
+Despite his prominence in the artistic and musical community in New York, Eastman died in obscurity in a Buffalo, NY hospital.
+His death went unreported for eight months, until an obituary by Kyle Gann appeared in the Village Voice.
+Eastman left behind few scores and recordings, and his music lay dormant for decades until a three-CD set of his compositions titled Unjust Malaise was issued in 2005 by New World Records.
+In the years since, there has been a steady increase in attention paid to his music and life, punctuated by newly found recordings and manuscripts, worldwide performances and new arrangements of his surviving works, and newfound interest from choreographers, scholars, educators, and journalists.
 'The brazen and brilliant music of Julius Eastman…commands attention: wild, grand, delirious, demonic, an uncontainable personality surging into sound', writes Alex Ross for The New Yorker.

 6th March 2024

 - Alice Tully Hall, New York, NY, United States of America